 Prior to joining academia, Dr. Kanashiro worked for more than 15 years in the private sector.
-Among her most exciting career experiences, she served as a Corporate Social Responsibility manager at ABN AMRO Bank (acquired by Santander Bank), Corporate Governance Proxy Analyst at Institutional Shareholder Services (ISS), and Program Coordinator at Ethos Institute of Social Responsibility.
-Dr. Kanashiro is a sansei (third generation from Okinawa, Japan) born in Sao Paulo, Brazil and lives in Bethesda, MD with her husband and two boys
+Among her most exciting career experiences, she served as a Corporate Social Responsibility manager at ABN AMRO Bank (acquired by Santander Bank), Corporate Governance Proxy Analyst at Institutional Shareholder Services (ISS), and Program Coordinator at Ethos Institute for Business and Social Responsibility.
+Dr. Kanashiro is a sansei (third generation from Okinawa, Japan) born in Sao Paulo, Brazil and lives in Bethesda, MD with her husband and two boys.

 Ph.D. in Strategic Management and Public Policy, The George Washington University

 B.B.A, Escola de Administração de Empresas de São Paulo – Fundação Getulio Vargas

 - Kanashiro, P. Rands, G. & Starik, M. (2020).
 Walking the sustainability talk: If not us, who?
 If not now, when?
 Journal of Management Education (forthcoming).

 - Kanashiro, P. (2020) Can environmental governance lower toxic emissions?
 A panel study of the U.S. high-polluting industries.
 (2020).
 Business Strategy and the Environment (forthcoming).
 IF: 6.4; ABDC: A

 - Kanashiro, P., Sadao, E. Souza, C. & Dias, S. (2020).
 Teaching sustainability in management education: A Biggs’ 3P model approach.
 International Journal of Sustainability in Higher Education, 21(4): 671-684.
 IF: 1.4

 - Kanashiro, P. (2019).
 United Nations Sustainable Development Goals: Reflections and solutions from management education.
 Administração: Ensino e Pesquisa 20(3).